-To put that into context, you can fill the entire image sensor of an APS-C format SLR or mirrorless camera with something the size of a postage stamp, enabling incredible an incredible level of enlargement when viewing images on screen or in print.
+What this means in real terms is that you can fill the entire image sensor of an APS-C format SLR or mirrorless camera with a subject that's the size of a postage stamp.
+Whether you're looking at a tiny flower, an insect or one of any number of other small objects, macro lenses enable an incredible an incredible level of enlargement when viewing images on screen or in print.

 The latest in a long line of great Tamron macro lenses